Dasarro/AI-Genetic-Algorithm/readme.md

 |5%|1544|7380|5129|2062|100%|
 |0%|7408|10616|9069|1073|90%|

 It is clearly visible that low chances of mutation do not work very well.
 My implementations of mutation allow only for a single path mutation, so mutations are not very drastic and thus more frequent mutations work better.
-The average fitness score is not changing after 30% mark and greater mutation probability decreases survivability, so **35% mutation probability was chosen**,
+The average fitness score is not changing after 30% mark and greater mutation probability decreases survivability and slows down the execution, so **35% mutation probability was chosen**,

 ## Number of generations